facebook/react/packages/react-interactions/accessibility/docs/FocusContain.md

 `FocusContain` is a component that contains user-focusability to only that of the children of the component.
 This means focus control will not escape unless the componoent is disabled (using the `disabled` prop) or unmounted.
-Additionally, `FocusContain` can contian tab focus when passed a `ReactScope` using the `tabFocus` prop.
+Additionally, `FocusContain` can contain tab focus when passed a `ReactScope` using the `tabFocus` prop.

 ## Usage